Vicphysics

 At the breakfast students from Years 10 to 12 share a table with two or three women who are either in a career in physics or engineering, or are at university as an undergraduate or a postgraduate.
 The students have a chance to ask questions about their careers and what study at university is like.
 Students are seated with students from other schools.

-At each breakfast there is an address by a prominent scientist, who talks about her area of interest at a level appropriate for the audience.
+At each event there is an address by a prominent scientist, who talks about her area of interest at a level appropriate for the audience.

 CategoryCost